lspashwin29/Truly_Native/README.md

-Hello, This is out ALDA project.
+Hello, This is our Data Mining project.
 In order for this project to work you will need to install a data science distribution of python named Anaconda.

 Download this version from https://www.continuum.io/downloads